Niger women's national football team

 The Niger women's national football team represents Niger in international women's football.
 It is governed by the Nigerien Football Federation.
-It has played in four FIFA recognised matches, two of which were losses to Burkina Faso women's national football team in 2007.
+It has played in four FIFA-recognised matches, two of which were losses to Burkina Faso women's national football team in 2007.
 There is an under-20 women's national team who were supposed to participate in the 2002 African Women U-19 Championship but withdrew before playing a game.
-There are problems that impact the development of the women's game in Africa that effect Niger.
+Some problems impact the development of the women's game in Africa that effect Niger of which sexism, abuse, homophobia, religion and financial setbacks have been huge factors.